What is Globus Pharyngeus?

 • Acid reflux – There is enough evidence to suggest that many patients with globus have concomitant acid reflux and that there is a true association between acid reflux and globus.

-• The reflux of acid from the stomach causes irritation of throat which is felt as ‘a lumpiness’.
+• The reflux of acid from the stomach causes irritation of the throat which is felt as ‘a lumpiness’.
 The acid also causes an increase in tone at the upper oesophageal sphincter (UES) which results in an abnormal sensation in the throat (cricopharyngeal spasm).

-• Post nasal drip – (mucus runs from the nose into the back of the throat)
+• Postnasal drip – (mucus runs from the nose into the back of the throat)

 • Stress and tiredness